bankarian/jtest/README.md

 The time complexity of a single query should be lgN.

 Note that the order ID should be output in ascending order

+## P10
+Determine if a 9 x 9 Sudoku board is valid.
+Only the filled cells need to be validated according to the following rules:

+- Each row must contain the digits 1-9 without repetition.
+- Each column must contain the digits 1-9 without repetition.
+- Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.

+Note:
+A Sudoku board (partially filled) could be valid but **is not necessarily solvable**.
+Only the filled cells need to be validated according to the mentioned rules.